 My name is Madison Burgett, and I am from Fowler, Indiana.
 I am currently completing my junior year at Butler University in Indianapolis, where I am double majoring in Marketing and Entrepreneurship.
-Growing up, I was terrified of water, and that’s exactly what motivated me to apply for the Domnick Cunningham & Whalen Water Safety Scholarship.
+Growing up, I was terrified of water, and that’s exactly what motivated me to apply for the Domnick Cunningham & Yaffa Water Safety Scholarship.
 Because my family spent quite a bit of time on the lake, my parents signed me up for annual swim lessons every year until I reached high school.
 Although I hated every one of the lessons, I am finally safe and comfortable in the water.
 This feeling of safety, gained from years of swim lessons, led me to write my essay about the need for subsidized swim lessons to ensure the water safety of those that cannot afford swim lessons.

 In Madison’s Own Words: “While completing a virtual interview one Friday afternoon, I heard my phone vibrating and looked over to see who it was.
 Given that it was an unknown number and that I was in the middle of an interview, I let it go straight to voicemail.
 After my interview, I listened to the voicemail and was astounded; I had received the scholarship!
 Shortly after paying my college bill for the fall of junior year, I wrote a few scholarship essays in hopes of not having to pay near as much for the spring semester.
 After months of not hearing anything, the call today was exactly what I needed, particularly after receiving my bill for spring semester earlier this week.
-To Domnick Cunningham & Whalen, thank you!”
+To Domnick Cunningham & Yaffa, thank you!”

 2019 Winner: Emily Kruse